The first year following a shock departure went well.

-Shearman & Sterling’s huge name for international arbitration all started in the mid-1980s, when Emmanuel Gaillard joined from Bredin Prat.
-Originally hired for litigation, Gaillard opted to focus on international arbitration, which he’d handled a few times for Algeria’s Sonatrach, thus making Shearman & Sterling one of the first firms to devote itself to the area (along with Gide Loyrette Nouel, Coudert Brothers and soon Freshfields).
+Shearman & Sterling’s – huge – name for international arbitration started in the mid-1980s, when professor Emmanuel Gaillard joined from Bredin Prat.
+Originally hired for litigation, Gaillard opted instead to focus on international arbitration, of which he’d done a little for Algeria’s Sonatrach.
+And so Shearman became one of the first firms with a bespoke international arbitration team (along with Gide Loyrette Nouel, Coudert Brothers and soon Freshfields).

 The gamble paid off.
-In 1992, Gaillard landed two huge cases – a billion-dollar construction dispute and eight arbitrations for an energy firm – which gave the practice a boost.
-The burgeoning team then appeared on a series of seminal cases in the late 1990s and early 2000s, becoming prominent in the (then) new area of investment arbitration.
+In 1992, Gaillard landed two huge cases – a billion-dollar construction dispute and a series of eight arbitrations for an energy firm – which gave the practice a boost.
+The burgeoning team then appeared on a series of seminal cases in the mid to late 1990s in the energy and construction areas, and a (new) discipline called investment arbitration.

 In 1998, the team acted for a British investor against Egypt in Wena Hotels.
 It won both phases of the case – defeating Freshfields and winning US$20 million.
-It then blocked Egypt’s annulment request too, obtaining the first decision on interpretation in ICSID history.
+It later blocked Egypt’s annulment request too, obtaining the first decision on interpretation in ICSID history.
 Wena is often credited as the first significant ICSID case of the modern era.

 A year later, Gaillard published Fouchard, Gaillard, Goldman on International Commercial Arbitration, at the time the most comprehensive volume available on the practice of arbitration.
 It remains a seminal work.

-Despite these structural issues, Shearman & Sterling is considered by many the class of the current field; even more than Freshfields, it has earned a reputation as the place to go when defeat would be intolerable – the proverbial “bet the company” case.
+But those blips aside, Shearman & Sterling is considered by many the class of the current arbitration field – for now.
+Even more than Freshfields, it has earned a reputation as the place to go when defeat would be intolerable – the proverbial “bet the company” case.

 Who uses it?

-The most regular clients are probably Sonatrach, Total, EDF, Thales, Areva and Rhodia are all regular clients, as are the Dow Chemical Company, Enka, ABB, General Electric, Credit Suisse First Boston, Enka, Orascom, Linde, Daimler Chrysler and IPIC – and of course the Yukos shareholders.
+The most regular clients are probably Sonatrach, Total, EDF, Thales, Areva, Rhodia, along with various states.
+Some other public names include Dow Chemical Company, Enka, ABB, General Electric, Credit Suisse First Boston, Enka, Orascom, Linde, Daimler Chrysler and IPIC – and of course the Yukos shareholders.

 The firm’s reputation as a miracle worker is well deserved – as all the above has probably made clear.

-In Yukos, the team won the vital first round – on jurisdiction and admissibility.
-It managed to persuade the tribunal that Russia is bound by a treaty it had never actually ratified.
+There there’s Yukos, where – against what some saw as the odds – they managed to persuade the tribunal that Russia is bound by a treaty it had never actually ratified.
 The final result in that case is expected in 2014.